 You've been in media for quite some time.

-I know there's a thing out in Facebook right now and uh about Facebook where they're saying that they were, and we all know that this happened, the fact that we have to have a news story to show this.
+I know there's a thing out in Facebook right now about Facebook where they're saying that they were, and we all know that this happened, the fact that we have to have a news story to show this.

-My reach at one time on Facebook Live, uh, I was doing a show every night called The Experts, uh, and it was being simulcast on Facebook, YouTube, and Twitter, and my reach was almost a million people a night on Facebook, and it went down to like 3,000 uh after I criticized um some uh leftists in this country and just disappeared.
+And my reach was almost a million people a night on Facebook, and it went down to like 3,000 after I criticized some leftists in this country and just disappeared.

-How much have you seen this and how much of a part do you think when it comes to getting the truth out about what President Trump is doing or what's effective, how much is that being blocked?
+And how much of a part do you think when it comes to getting the truth out about what President Trump is doing or what's effective?

-Oh, oh, goodness gracious.
+Oh, goodness gracious.

 If you're a conservative, forget it.